aviatesk/street-feature-analysis/README.md

 |-----------------------------------------------------------------|-------------------------------------------------------------------------|
 | <img src='assets/tokyo.jpg' width='600px' title='tokyo street'> | <img src='assets/vancouver.jpg' width='600px' title='vancouver street'> |

-(Images are downloaded via [Google Image Search] with usage right labeled for `noncommercial reuse with modification`)
+(Images are downloaded via [Google Image Search] with usage right labelled for `noncommercial reuse with modification`)

 So, what's the difference ?
 What makes the left more "Tokyo-like" and the right "Vancouver-ish" ?
 These're why I decided to launch this project.